thrustcarbon/spout/README.md

 ## 🪦 Archived project 🪦

-This project has been archived and is no longer maintained.
-No bug fix and no additional features will be added.<br>
+This project was archived and is no longer maintained.
+We decided to fork the project here at Thrust Carbon because moving off of it was too big a task.
-You won't be able to submit new issues or pull requests, and no additional features will be added

-You can still use Spout as is in your projects though :)

-> Thanks to everyone who contributed to this project, from a typo fix to the new cool feature.<br>
-> It was great to see the involvement of this community!

 <br>